YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Access modifiers.md

 ## Access modifiers

 **Access modifiers** are keywords used to specify the declared accessibility of a member or a type.
+It determine the access Levels of the code.
 This section introduces the five access modifiers:

 - `public`
 - `protected`